Martial law under Ferdinand Marcos: Rise in poverty incidence

 The Marcos regime did not provide a clear operational definition of "poverty" during its time in power, so its regularly released short-term statistics instead focused mostly just on the consumer price index every month.
 In the long term, however, absolute poverty incidence grew from 41% in the 1960s at the time Marcos took the presidency to 59% when he was removed from power.

-The World Bank estimated that in the cities alone, the "proportion of people living below the poverty line" grew fromm "from 24 percent in 1974 to 40 percent in 1986."
+The World Bank estimated that in the cities alone, the "proportion of people living below the poverty line" grew "from 24 percent in 1974 to 40 percent in 1986".

 The drastic downturn in GNP per capita and of poverty more broadly was the reason opposition figure Ninoy Aquino decided to risk returning to the Philippines in 1983, hoping that he could discuss it with Marcos, even briefly.
 However, he was assassinated before he could deplane upon his arrival in the Philippines - an incident which, along with broad dissatisfaction with economic conditions, helped trigger the 1986 People Power revolution three years later.

 The Philippines' economic nosedive from 1983 to 1985 led to a drastic reduction in Per capita GDP, which did not return to the same levels until two decades later in 2003 - what economists refers to as the Philippines' "two lost decades of development."